Racing car movies: 10 unmissable titles for those who love cars and engines

 Short guide to the Royal Palace of Monza: practical information to visit it

-Given the many beauties that it holds, it is clear that you cannot spend a weekend in Monza or Milan without taking a trip to the wonderful Villa Reale.
-The following, therefore, are simple indications to better organize the visit.
+Given the many beauties it holds, it is clear that you cannot spend a weekend in Monza or Milan without stopping by the marvelous Villa Reale.
+What follows, therefore, are some simple suggestions to best organize your visit.

 Where is the Villa Reale located?